Why use trekking poles?

 The remaining things to consider for your trekking poles are essentially all of the add-ons.
 The baskets and the tips are going to be your main areas of focus and these will depend solely on the terrain you plan on using them on.

 The baskets are the round caps towards the bottom of the pole that can be used to protect from mud and snow.
 These should always be replaceable, and interchangeable based on where you’ll be.

-The tips on the bottom are exactly the same.
+The tips on the bottom are the same.
 Rubber tips for flatter surfaces where you just need some traction, and more pointed tips to dig into dirt and snow.
 They sell just replacement tips that would be ideal for longer-distance trips.

 *Don’t forget, all links posted here are affiliate links.
 Purchasing anything from here will give me a small commission at no extra cost to you.
 These commissions help fund The Texas Trailhead to bring you the latest and greatest info from the trail*

 Black Diamond is my #1 choice for trekking poles.
 It’s a brand chiseled from the mountains, and I know they make a quality product.
-That being said there are definitely a number of great companies putting out great products, so depending on your budget, just look for something that hits all of the key categories listed above.
+That being said there are definitely several great companies putting out great products, so depending on your budget, just look for something that hits all of the key categories listed above.

 Black Diamond’s Trail Trekking Poles are a great price point and are going to be suitable for most day hiking situations.

-Montem is a great brand that’s definitely making a name for itself in the low-cost, high-quality outdoor gear market.
+Montem is a great brand that’s making a name for itself in the low-cost, high-quality outdoor gear market.
 They noticed that mediocre product was being sold in outfitter stores that was not up to par.
-They focus mostly on trekking poles, rain jackets, and day packs, but the assortment of trekking poles gives an opportunity for a large variety of hikers.
+They focus mostly on trekking poles, rain jackets, and day packs, but the assortment of trekking poles allows a large variety of hikers.
 The price for top-notch gear can’t be beaten either.

 At $59.99 these Ultra Strong Trekking Poles offer great quality at a great price.
 Then add a lifetime warranty and you’d be hard-pressed to say no.